MultiIoT: Benchmarking Machine Learning for the Internet of Things: benchmark, modalities, and tasks

 We collected diverse data from IoT devices, such as Inertial Measurement Units (IMU), Thermal sensors, Global Positioning Systems (GPS), capacitance, depth, gaze, and pose.
-We also collect commonly used image, audio, and video modalities in the physical world to bridge conventional multimodal research with the new challenges introduced by \names.
+We also collect commonly used image, audio, and video modalities in the physical world to bridge conventional multimodal research with the new challenges introduced by \names. \begin{enumerate}[noitemsep,topsep=0pt,nosep,leftmargin=*,parsep=0pt,partopsep=0pt] \item \textbf{Inertial measurement units} capture 3D motion and orientation.
+This data is fundamental for various applications, including motion tracking and navigation.
+We include 2,940 IMU gaze samples~\citep{kong2021EyeMU}, 28,400 IMU motion instances~\citep{Mollyn2022samosa}, 160,120 IMU samples~\citep{Riku2022RGBDGaze}, 330,178 IMU orientation recordings~\citep{Huang2018deep}, and 510,142 timestamps-based IMU samples~\citep{Grauman2022Ego4D}.